Stability of restrictions of cotangent bundles of irreducible Hermitian symmetric spaces of compact type: Restriction to a hypersurface with an increase of the Picard group

 \subsection{The case of $\Q^3$}

-We now consider a nondegenerate quadric $Q$ in $\P^4$ and a smooth hypersurface $S\subset Q$ of degree $d$.
-By the results in Section~\ref{sec:quadric}, the vector bundle $TQ$ stable.
-The bound in Langer's theorem computed in Remark~\ref{Langer-bounds} is $8$.
-Therefore, we conclude that the restriction $TQ_{\mid S}$ is stable if $d\, \geq\, 9$.
-We do not know if this bound is optimal.
-We will study low degree cases in the rest of this subsection.
+We now consider a non degenerate quadric $Q$ in $\P^4$ and a smooth hypersurface $S\subset Q$ of degree $d$.
+By the results in Section~\ref{sec:quadric}, the vector bundle $TQ$ is stable.
+The bound in Langer's theorem computed in Remark~\ref{Langer-bounds} is $3$.
+Therefore, we conclude that the restriction $TQ_{\mid S}$ is stable if $d\, \geq\, 3$.